Usman3278/PasswordGenerator/README.md

 This code was made it in JavaScript to create random password with number, special character, lowercase and uppercase result.

 # Screenshots are uploaded into Assests Folder.
+# Worked with Peter Lillis on this code but I changed the css where I added background image, changed header/card background color and added footer.